 Young people should only be involved in decision-making where there is clear evidence about the benefits of their involvement.
+It is too difficult to involve young people in decision-making.

 There are no decisions which young people cannot be involved in, providing they are properly supported.